tkn-tub/ns3-gym/README.md

 ```
 Note, that the generic ns3-gym interface allows to observe any variable or parameter in a simulation.

-A more detailed description can be found in our [Technical Report](https://arxiv.org/pdf/1810.03943.pdf).
+A more detailed description can be found in our [Paper](http://www.tkn.tu-berlin.de/fileadmin/fg112/Papers/2019/gawlowicz19_mswim.pdf).

 ## Cognitive Radio
 We consider the problem of radio channel selection in a wireless multi-channel environment, e.g. 802.11 networks with external interference.
 The objective of the agent is to select for the next time slot a channel free of interference.
 We consider a simple illustrative example where the external interference follows a periodic pattern, i.e. sweeping over all channels one to four in the same order as shown in the table.